RuizheHuang24/ACC012_Track2_Airbnb/README.md

 # ACC102 Track 2: NYC Airbnb 2019 Data Analysis

 ## 1. Problem & User
 This project analyzes the 2019 New York City Airbnb open dataset to understand pricing patterns, geographic distribution, room types, and review activity.
-The goal is to discover useful insights for travelers, potential hosts, and tourism researchers.
+The goal is to provides clear price and location insights for travelers to save money, and helps hosts set competitive prices to improve their occupancy.

 Target users:
 - Travelers looking for affordable accommodation in NYC